Christopher Parkening: Biography

 As an educator, Parkening has been instrumental in cementing the guitar's reputation and esteem within academia.
-He created the guitar department at the University of Southern California in 1969, when he was only 22, and he was serving as the head of the department when he first retired from public performance at age 30.
-During his famous sabbatical from the guitar, spent mostly fly-fishing in Montana, he agreed to found a guitar department at Montana State University, and he did what he terms a "token" amount of teaching at MSU during this time.
+He created the guitar department at the University of Southern California in 1969, when he was 22, and he was the head of the department when he first retired from public performance at age 30.
+During his sabbatical from the guitar, spent mostly fly-fishing in Montana, he agreed to found a guitar department at Montana State University, and he did what he calls a "token" amount of teaching at MSU during this time.
 He was awarded an Honorary Doctor of Music from Montana State University in 1983.
 He is currently Distinguished Professor of Music and Chair in Classical Guitar at Pepperdine University, where, in addition to his work with guitar majors, he also teaches a public master class.
 In a 2013 interview, Parkening said that he is retired from the concert stage and is focused on his family and teaching.

-Christopher Parkening lives with his wife, Theresa, and their son, Luke in Southern California.